metamx/rainer/README.md

 ### Using CommitKeeper without CommitStorage

 You can use CommitKeeper by itself, too, without any backing journaled storage.
+You won't be able to access old versions of any commits.
 Just call ```keeper.save(commit)``` to publish new commits, and don't use the autoPublisher.
-Everything else will work normally, including gets and mirrors.
+The other CommitKeeper features will work normally, including gets and mirrors.

 ### HTTP server